Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> First, it is essential to conduct a visual analysis of the drought data using a choropleth and graduated symbol map (Figure 3).
 This map displays the drought deficiencies or surpluses recorded by each weather station as of June 1999.
-Notably, a clear pattern emerges: areas experiencing drought are clustered, with a notable transition from west to east.
-Western Kentucky, which typically experiences intense storms and more erratic weather, was largely free of drought or experienced only minor decreases in rainfall.
+A clear pattern emerges: areas experiencing drought are clustered, with a notable transition from west to east.
+Western Kentucky, which typically experienced intense storms and more erratic weather, was largely free of drought or experienced only minor decreases in rainfall.
 In contrast, eastern Kentucky, known for its higher frequency of rain showers, had multiple stations reporting precipitation deficiencies exceeding ten inches.
 These spatial patterns deviate from Kentucky’s usual precipitation trends, where western Kentucky often faces drought conditions and eastern Kentucky typically records higher rainfall levels, including orographic effects. </p>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ei7BZYD.jpeg" alt="Drought by Weather Station" style="width:100%;max-width:625px">